-Not so far from the lake, you will see a tall steel pylon which was used to power electricity from Villa San Giovanni.
+Not so far from the lake, you will see a tall steel pylon.
+It was used to power electricity from Villa San Giovanni.
 In fact, you can still see the steel pylon in Villa San Giovanni today and the other one in Sicily in Capo Pelero close to the lighthouse Torre Faro, the northernmost point of Sicily.
-They are now used as landmarks.
+They are important landmarks.

 Ganzirri is also a picturesque fishing village worth visiting with a nice church.
 Many people come here for their Sunday stroll.
 They do boat trips on the lake which last for 30 minutes with a local guide who will tell you all about the history of the lake.

 According to legend, Charybdis inhabited the waters near Capo Pelaro while Scylla remained in Calabria.
 A place steeped in mythology.

 Accommodation in Messina